strongloop/strongloop.com2/_posts/2017-05-23-loopback-as-a-service-using-openwhisk.md

   <li class="graf graf--li">Granular and parallel development and deployment model.</li>
   <li class="graf graf--li">Truly stateless because of the ephemeral nature of the containers.</li>
 </ol>
 While there are many cloud vendors who are offering FaaS, in this blog we use the IBM BlueMix FaaS offering called OpenWhisk.
-Apache OpenWhisk is an open-source server less compute platform and IBM BlueMix hosts and manages OpenWhisk as a service.See reference [4] for more details.
+Apache OpenWhisk is an open-source server less compute platform and IBM BlueMix hosts and manages OpenWhisk as a service.
+You can get more details in our [About OpenWhisk documentation](https://console.ng.bluemix.net/docs/openwhisk/openwhisk_about.html#about-openwhisk).

 From OpenWhisk documentation:

 An OpenWhisk action is a piece of code that performs one specific task.
 An action can be written in the language of your choice.
 You provide your action to OpenWhisk either source code or a Docker image.
 An action performs work when invoked from your code via REST API.
 Actions can also automatically respond to events from BlueMix and third party services using a trigger.